 What the Research Says

 Recent PRP research studies have shown promising results for managing osteoarthritis symptoms, particularly in the knee.
-Several clinical trials suggest that PRP may offer better pain relief and functional improvement than cortisone injections or hyaluronic acid in certain patient groups.
+Several clinical trials suggest that PRP may offer better pain relief and functional improvement than cortisone or hyaluronic acid.
+This advantage appears in certain patient groups.

-It’s important to note that while PRP therapy is not a cure, it may help reduce inflammation and improve joint function over time.
+PRP therapy is not a cure.
+However, it may help reduce inflammation and improve joint function over time.
 Patients should not expect instant results, as the regenerative process occurs gradually.

 What to Expect During and After PRP Treatment